Traewelling/trwl-doc/README.md

 ### 3.6 Design Constraints
 We are focused on providing a modern design regarding both code and application.

-As "Träwelling" is an website, the chosen programming language is PHP.
+As _Träwelling_ is an website, the chosen programming language is PHP.
 The MVC architecture shall be used to differentiate between UI and the actual logic.

 The server's operating system must support MySQL and programs compiled using PHP.
 A RESTful API shall be used to communicate between frontend and backend.